SAP-samples/btp-kyma-cap-multitenant-susaas/docu/2-basic/9-explore-the-components/components/HelperClasses.md

 In this Sustainable SaaS application context, we are using **SAP BTP Cloud Management Service** to create and delete Service Manager instances in Consumer Subaccounts.
 To be able to do this, the Cloud Management helper class also contains functions to create and to delete a new Cloud Management Service instance (central plan) on runtime within the Provider Subaccount.

-Only a Cloud Management Service instance of plan "central" and grant type "clientCredentials" can be used to create service instances in other subaccounts (like in this case a service manager instance).
+Only a Cloud Management Service instance of plan "central" and grant type **clientCredentials** can be used to create service instances in other subaccounts (like in this case a service manager instance).
 This special type of Cloud Management Service cannot be created during deployment, but has to be created and deleted during runtime, using a dedicated service manager instance of plan "subaccount-admin".
 The default service manager instance used by Kyma (plan service-operator-access) cannot be used to create such an instance.

 ## 4. Service Manager Helper